wp-plugins/flyzoo/readme.txt

 == Description ==
-Flyzoo is a cloud-based Live Chat, Group Chat and Social Widget to engage your users and build a community around your blog, e-commerce or personal website!
+Flyzoo is a cloud-based (hosted) Social Widget providing Private Chats, Group Chats, Commenting and Gamification to engage your users and build a community around your blog, e-commerce or personal website!

 ####Features####

-* Ready in 5 minutes
+* Get started in less than 5 minutes!
-* FAST, Facebook-like message delivery with confirmation!
+* FAST, Facebook-like message delivery with confirmation
-* User list with realtime Analitycs & Insights for Administrators [New!]
+* Users list with realtime Analitycs & Insights for Administrators [New!]
 * Customizable online, offline, welcome and login messages
 * Floating windows with auto re-load while browsing the site
-* Social Comments with Live Streaming
+* Social Comments with Live Streaming and notifications
-* Realtime Notifications
 * Gamification with Points, Badge and Rewards to boost engagement and Referral
 * User Profiles
 * Advanced Administration Dashboard